National Credit Union Administration (NCUA).

 As discussed, the Board is adopting this final rule to provide FCUs with an additional investment portfolio risk management tool that can be useful in an inflationary economic environment.

 Historically, the Board has prohibited FCUs from investing in variable rate instruments tied to non-domestic rate indices, such as TIPS, because of the basis risk for FCUs.
 The Board remains concerned about basis risk.
 However, the Board generally agrees with commenters who noted that FCUs now have greater access to advanced asset-liability management tools that can identify and measure basis risk, and are, therefore, better equipped to manage the risks associated with investing in TIPS.
-Moreover, the Board agrees with commenters that allowing FCUs to hold TIPs in their investment portfolios adds no credit risk and allows them the option of minimizing the need for accurate inflation forecasting as a way to maintain the real value of their investment portfolios.
+Moreover, the Board agrees with commenters that allowing FCUs to hold TIPs in their investment portfolios adds no credit risk and allows them the option of minimizing the need for Start Printed Page 13213accurate inflation forecasting as a way to maintain the real value of their investment portfolios.
 Accordingly, the Board is adopting the September 2012 proposal without substantive change.
 However, the Board has amended the language of the section slightly to better incorporate the amendment into the existing language of the rule.

 B. Does this rule impose any new regulatory burdens on FCUs?